-*IMPORTANT* U.S. citizens do not require an eTA to fly to Canada.
+*IMPORTANT* U.S. citizens and permanent residents do not require an eTA to fly to Canada.

 As of November 10, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).

 If you are visa-exempt (i.e., you do not require a Visitor Visa/TRV to enter Canada) and you are flying to or transiting through Canada, you must have an eTA.
 You do not require an eTA if you are entering Canada by land or sea.